Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Conclusion and discussion

 There are also some interesting questions that have not been considered in our paper.
-We are able to study the global bifurcation on the first branches because of the monotonicity condition.
-However, it is unclear if other branches can also be extended to infinity as the first one.
-The existence and the structure of nonconstant positive solution to (\ref{68}) is also an interesting question out of our scope here.
-Moreover, the stability of the solutions with patterns is also a very interesting and delicate problem that worth to be answered in the future.
-Obviously the analysis in our paper over a multi-dimensional domain is another natural direction one can work on, even for $\Omega$ with special geometries.
+The existence and the structure of nonconstant positive solution to (\ref{43}) can be an interesting question to probe in the future.
+Moreover, the stability of the solutions with patterns is also a very interesting and delicate problem that deserves future attention (e.g. \cite{KWA}).
+Our results in Theorem \ref{theorem41} suggest that the strength of chemotaxis and cell motility play very important roles in determining the total cell population, therefore it is mathematically interesting and biologically important to find or characterize optimal (large) chemotaxis and diffusion rate that maximize the total cell population.
+Obviously one can also investigate the models over a multi-dimensional domain, even for $\Omega$ with special geometries.